adcimon/cheatsheets/webrtc/webrtc.md

 The peer uses just 17% more bandwidth to publish the three layers.

+**Temporal**
-With **temporal** scalability it is possible to lower a stream's bitrate by dynamically reducing the stream's frame rate.
+With temporal scalability it is possible to lower a stream's bitrate by dynamically reducing the stream's frame rate.

 Streams contain mostly **delta** frames which depend on previous **key** frames.
 If the decoder needs to apply a delta to a key frame that was dropped, it can't render subsequent frames.